MetaFam/metagame-wiki/docs/great-houses/House-of-Permaculture.md

 src="https://www.youtube.com/embed/f098VsIIUTk">
 </iframe></center>

 <b>Use and Value Diversity:</b>  Diversity is our best friend!!
 It reduces energy inputs, it is the nature of nature, it is the friend of exponentially increasing outputs and remove just one part of a diverse ecosystem and you’re screwed!
 Basically work-load goes up, resource pool declines, chances of disaster is exponentially up and damage to the environment; already foretold!
-Diversity in social terms is our friend: Genetically, we get stronger if we don’t have kids with our next of kin plus we have more aesthetically pleasing features ;-) and when it comes to infrastructure, diversity is where we sometimes find the most surprising and beneficial solutions.
-If you have a bank run by 50 something crusty, musty establishment guys trying to run a progressive economic model and you have a startup suddenly out of nowhere, because some bright spark was like “Hey we don’t need actual banks anymore, let’s just stick it on people’s smart phones , and send them a notification once the money lands” I’ll leave the rest to your vivid imaginations (Clearly Smart-Phones are a massive problem ecologically and ethically, but are currently, an intrinsic cog in the permaculture existent in society and our digital/Real Life interphasically based communities, it would be awesome to see the back of these, but I am doubtful we will until we have established an implant and HUD replacement tech).
+Diversity in social terms is our friend: Genetically, we get stronger if we don’t have kids with our next of kin (plus we have more aesthetically pleasing features ;-) and when it comes to infrastructure, diversity is where we sometimes find the most surprising and beneficial solutions.
+You have a bank run by 50 something crusty, musty establishment guys trying to run a profitable economic model and a startup suddenly pops up out of nowhere, because some bright spark was like “Hey we don’t need actual banks anymore, let’s just stick it on people’s smart phones , and send them a notification once the money lands” I’ll leave the rest to your vivid imaginations (Clearly Smart-Phones are a massive problem ecologically and ethically, but are currently, an intrinsic cog in the permaculture existent in society and our Digital/Real Life interphasically based communities, it would be awesome to see the back of these, but I am doubtful we will until we have established an implant and HUD replacement tech).
 <center><a href="https://youtu.be/8beQuHwfVag">'Many Many' by The Formiddable Vegetable sound system</a><p class="big">
 <iframe width="760" height="200"
 src="https://www.youtube.com/embed/8beQuHwfVag">